kamondemwangi/insilico-vaccine-design-code/README.md

 are T-cell epitopes.
 Bioinformatics tools have accelerated the prediction of these motifs and at the same time accelerated development of epitope-based vaccines.
-B cell epitopes have the ability to bind to immunoglobulins or antibodies and are of two type’s linear and conformational 8also known as continuous and discontinuous epitopes.
+B cell epitopes have the ability to bind to immunoglobulins or antibodies and are of two type’s linear and conformational also known as continuous and discontinuous epitopes.
 A combination of B and T cell epitopes is often used to create chimeric peptides than can be used as vaccines.
 Predicted T-cell epitopes are usually at an optimal length of 9-10 mers while B-cell epitopes having varying lengths but usually the best being 15-22 amino acids in length.